Music lesson: Technical exercises

 Although not universally accepted, many teachers drill students with the repetitive playing of certain patterns, such as scales, arpeggios, and rhythms.
 Scales are often taught because they are the building blocks of melody in most Western art music.
 In addition, there are flexibility studies, which make it physically easier to play the instrument.

 Percussion instruments use rudiments that help in the development of sticking patterns, roll techniques and other little nuances such as flams and drags.

 There are sets of exercises for piano designed to stretch the connection between fourth and fifth fingers, making them more independent.
 Brass players practice lip slurs, which are unarticulated changes in embouchure between partials.
 Woodwind players (Saxophone, Clarinet, and Flute) have a multitude of exercises to help with tonguing techniques, finger dexterity, and tone development.
-Entire books of etudes have been written to this purpose.
+Entire books of études have been written to this purpose.

-Pieces
+Repertoire

 Teachers typically assign the student pieces (or songs for vocal students) of slowly increasing difficulty.
+These may include études, solo, or chamber repertoire.
 Besides using pieces to teach various musical rudiments (rhythm, harmony, pitch, etc.) and teach the elements of good playing (or singing) style, a good teacher also inspires more intangible qualities—such as expressiveness and musicianship.
-Pieces (or songs) are more enjoyable for most students than theory or scale exercises, and an emphasis on learning new pieces is usually required to maintain students' motivation.
+Pieces (or songs) may be more enjoyable for students than theory or scale exercises, and an emphasis on learning new pieces is usually required to maintain students' motivation.
 However, the teacher must not over-accommodate a student's desire for "fun" pieces.
 Often the student's idea of fun music is popular vocal selections, movie soundtracks, and TV show theme songs, etc. While some of these "fun" pieces can be performed, pieces should also be selected for pedagogical reasons, such as challenging the student and honing their skills.
-Students should learn something from every piece they play.
 In addition, for students to be well rounded they must play many types of pieces by composers and songwriters from different eras, ranging from Renaissance music to pieces from the 20th and 21st century.
 A varied repertoire increases the student's musical understanding and skill.